 Since travelling faster than the speed of light is tantamount to breaking the time barrier, this daunting prospect has caused some physicists to try to come up with elaborate ways to explain away Alain Aspect’s findings.
 It has also inspired others to offer even more radical explanations including that of the holographic universe!
 The implications of a holographic universe are truly mind boggling… Aspect’s findings imply that objective reality does not exist, that despite its apparent solidity the universe is at heart a phantasm, a gigantic and splendidly detailed hologram.
 To understand why a number of physicists including David Bohm made this startling assertion, one must first understand a little about holograms.

 A hologram is a three-dimensional photograph made with the aid of a laser.
 To make a hologram, the object to be photographed is first bathed in the light of a laser beam.
 Then a second laser beam is bounced off the reflected light of the first and the resulting interference pattern — the area where the two laser beams superimpose — is captured on film.
 When the film is developed, it looks like a meaningless swirl of light and dark lines.
 But as soon as the developed film is illuminated by another laser beam, a three-dimensional image of the original object appears!
+This is an exciting thing, and it’s certainly something that a lot of people are interested in.
+Which is why companies like Kaleida are fast becoming a popular thing, particularly at certain events.
+What’s not to love about mixing reality with fiction!
+It’s certainly an entertaining thing.

 The three-dimensionality of such images is not the only remarkable characteristic of holograms.
 If a hologram of a rose is cut in half and then illuminated by a laser, each half is still found to contain the entire image of the rose.
 Indeed, even if the halves are divided again, each snippet of film is always found to contain a smaller but intact version of the original image.
 Unlike normal photographs, every part of a hologram contains all the information possessed by the whole!